 It’s the most wonderful time of the year and time to share my woodsy Christmas tablescape with you.
 My dinnerware was a gift from my late father-in-law.
 I love the dishes so much that I use pieces of the set every single year.
 This year I am pairing the dishes with new plaid plates, a DIY plaid runner, and some decor for a woodsy Christmas tablescape.

 I am so excited to be part of this Christmas Table Home Tour where a group of bloggers are sharing how they decorate their tables for the holidays.
-I want to thank Chloe from Celebrate and Decorate for including me in this tour.
-I love visiting home tours because I usually find inspiration for my home and we hope you find some inspiration for your home!
+Thankful for Chloe from Celebrate and Decorate for including me in this tour.
+Visiting home tours is enjoyable because I usually find inspiration for my home and we hope you find some inspiration for your home!

 My inspiration for my table are these woodsy Christmas plates that my late father-in-law picked out for us as our gift for our first Christmas together.
-I love them now as much as I did then.
 They came from Target and I use pieces of this set and pair them with something different every year.
 This year I am pairing the salad plates with these awesome plaid plates from HomeGoods.
 Don’t tell anyone that the plaid plates are plastic.
 I don’t mind purchasing plastic when I can because they are easier to store.

 I can’t afford to purchase everything for my table all at once so I try to use items that I already have, thrifted items, and a few items purchased new.

-I found the napkins at HomeGoods and I used some gold chargers that I found at a thrift store.
-I would love to have new placemats but they were not in the budget so I used some that I already had.
+The napkins were found at HomeGoods and I used some gold chargers that I found at a thrift store.
+I would love to have new placemats but they were not in the budget.

-The acorns were purchased a few years ago from a thrift store and I think they look perfect in a dough bowl for a woodsy Christmas table centerpiece.
+The acorns were purchased a few years ago from a thrift store.
+They look perfect in a dough bowl for a woodsy Christmas table centerpiece.

 I used two flocked trees that I found at HomeGoods for the centerpiece also.